Pylons/substanced/docs/references.rst

    class UserToGroup(object):
        source_integrity = True

-This referemce type will prevent any object on the "user" side of the UserToGroup reference (as opposed to the group side) from being deleted.
+This reference type will prevent any object on the "user" side of the UserToGroup reference (as opposed to the group side) from being deleted.
 When a user attempts to delete a user that's related to a group using this reference type, a :class:`substanced.objectmap.SourceIntegrityError` will be raised and